 A cover letter not only helps one stand out from other candidates but also provides an opportunity to express whatever interests you have in a company.
-Although most candidates prefer not to include a cover letter, putting in the extra effort can go a long way in helping you secure a position in the company.
+Although most candidates prefer not to include a cover letter, putting in the extra effort to create cover letters like these can go a long way in helping you secure a position in the company.

 The ideal cover letter need not only specify the position are you applying for, but also outline what you are to bring to the table.
 You however shouldn’t include any demands such as terms of salary and progression in the cover letter.
 Many decide to seek professional help in writing their cover letter and resume which is great, so long as the company chosen is a reputable one.
 The harsh truth about cheap resume writers is that they are cheap for a reason.
 If you want a professional, do your research and don’t be tempted to cut costs.

 Outlined below are some of the benefits of writing a cover letter and how it sets you apart from other applicants.

 - Recruiters Will See Your Effort

 Most candidates will not see the need to write a cover letter.
 That said, putting the extra effort to write one makes your application stand out from the rest.
 Going the extra mile to personalize the cover letter by including your contact details, or the managers can help too.
 The initiative and effort are factors the recruiters will take note of, and probably give you a chance.

 - A Cover Letter Is Personal While Resumes Are Factual

 Thanks to the cover letter, you get to tell your professional background in a more personalized way.
 You can use the cover letter to shed light on some of the details on the resume.
 Most people use the cover letter to address issues such as a career change or large gap in their employment status.
 Be sure to use a professional contact for referencing in the cover letter.